 If you look on Reddit or Instagram skincare communities, you’ll see that this is a cult classic amongst accutane users.
 Aquaphor ‘supports the skin’s own regeneration process, while conditioning and moisturising the skin’ and can be used on the lips, hands, body and face, making it a real accutane multi-tasker.
 This is the priciest in this category, but I’d say it’s the most effective option for anyone with particularly painful/cracked areas of skin.

 Accutane makes your skin extra sensitive to sunlight, so an SPF 30+ is an absolute must-have in your accutane skincare routine.
 You should apply it daily, even in the winter, but make sure to be extra careful on hot/sunny days.
 Accutane sunburn can be bad—I’ve seen some real horror stories!
 So, wear sunglasses, stay out of direct sunlight and make sure to apply SPF throughout the day.

-In total honesty, I haven’t tried many SPFs as the one below is my absolute holy grail.
+In total honesty, I haven’t tried many SPFs so the two below are my absolute holy grails.

 La Roche Posay Anthelios SPF50

 This is my favourite of the bunch!
 It’s light and thin—almost watery, in fact—but I like that it absorbs so easily and doesn’t feel greasy on the skin.
 This one is specifically formulated for sensitive skin, with high-protection broad-spectrum SPF (basically, it’s a good’un).
 It doesn’t leave a white cast either, unlike most other SPF50 creams.